akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Illness respects no one, husband, and you’ll only be in our way, head of the village or not,’ she said, and pulled the curtain across the bed.

 The girl had sickened with a fever that refused to break.
 Beatrice knelt beside the pallet and laid the back of her hand against the child’s forehead.
 The skin was dry and hot, the pulse rapid beneath her fingers.
-She remembered her mother’s hands—the way they could find the beat of a life in a wrist, the way they knew which herbs to steep and which to burn.
-She had watched those hands a hundred times.
-She had never needed them the way she needed them now.
+She remembered her mother’s hands: the way they could find the beat of a life in a wrist, the way they knew which herbs to steep and which to burn.
+She had watched those hands a hundred times. she had never needed them the way she needed them now.

 She brewed yarrow and elderflower with a pinch of mint, and she said the prayer she had learnt from the old nurse at the river‑bend farm, the one who kept the geese.